Careers Information, Advice and Guidance

 - Personal guidance

-Support for all years delivered as modules within the Tutorial framework
+Support for all years delivered as modules within the Tutorial and Curriculum framework

 From the start of life at The Warriner, pupils are coached into being aware of the reason that they are at school.
 The greater this awareness, the clearer the goals of the students and the more motivation is evident.
 This self-motivation is invaluable in terms of success for young people.
 We actively encourage the ‘I want to be a…’ philosophy from an early age.

-Year 7 focus: Personal attributes - developing self-awareness with a view to future career choices
+Year 7 focus: Personal attributes - Working with a PSHE focus developing self-awareness with a view to future career choices.

-Year 8 focus: The importance of education in allowing choice – ensuring pupils understand the benefits of a good education and experience
+Year 8 focus: The importance of education in allowing choice – ensuring pupils understand the benefits of the combination of experience, qualifications and references.

-Year 9 focus: Qualifications and gaining experience – focussing on the importance of choosing the correct options and using the school environment to support qualifications with achievements and experience.
+Year 9 focus: Qualifications and gaining experience – focussing on the importance of choosing the correct options and using the school environment to support qualifications with achievements and experience with aspirational aspects built in to motivating students to what their future can hold.

-Years 12 and 13 focus: Working with the future in mind - Sixth Form students are provided with comprehensive advice and guidance from the outset on Post 18 options including; the UCAS progress; apprenticeship routes and alternative options.
-We utilise a number of guest speakers throughout the year to ensure students are given a broad range of options to consider as well as visiting a number of universities for open days and careers events.
+Years 12 and 13 focus: Working with the future in mind - Sixth Form students are provided with comprehensive advice and guidance from the outset on Post-18 options including the UCAS progress, apprenticeship routes and alternative options.
+We utilise a number of guest speakers throughout the year to ensure students are given a broad range of options to consider as well as visiting a number of universities for open days and Careers events.
 All Year 12 students are required to undertake community service and at least one MOOC over the course of the year to ensure that all applications and CVs are of the highest calibre.
 A further week of work experience is also mandatory which should support post 18 applications.
+Year 12s also participate in the full NCS programme blended with first term's learning.

 Please contact Mr Rafferty if you would like further information about our Careers programme.